UTSC-CSCC01-Software-Engineering-I/term-group-project-c01w25-project-course-matrix/README.md

 ### Tech Stack and Software Architecture Pattern

 - Tech Stack: We utilize the PERN tech stack (PostgreSQL, Express, React, and Node) tech stack
+   - The frontend and backend codebases both use Typescript as a common language, which provides type safety across both codebases
+   - Additionally, we chose to utilize Supabase as a cloud-managed wrapper for our PostgreSQL database.
+There are many benefits of this for example: built-in authentication and authorization, managed hosting and scalability, as well as team based project management.
 - Software Architecture Pattern: 3 Tier architecture
+- We chose to use a relational database instead of NoSQL due to the structured nature of our data models (Users, Courses, Offerings, Timetables)

 ## Contribution